MatteaE/mass_balance_model/README.md

 2. Procure an outline of your glacier of interest, for example from [the Randolph Glacier Inventory](https://www.glims.org/RGI/).
 You can also draw one yourself with a GIS program.

-3. Open file `utils/make_input.R` within RStudio, run it by clicking on the <em>Run App</em> button, and follow the instructions
+3. Open file `utils/make_input.R` within RStudio, run it by clicking on the <em>Run App</em> button, and follow the instructions there.

 4. Place the folder created by `make_input` (with the glacier name) inside the `input` folder.